 A few weeks ago, we released an article about Union County and Monmouth County and their push to increase political engagement.
-Both counties use our Info Grove service to manage their apps to communicate with local citizens.
-The mobile apps were focused towards millennials, as voter turnouts in the past have been lower than preferred.
-To combat low voter turnout, 14 Oranges partnered with New Jersey counties to change the way people learn about local elections.
+Both counties use our Info Grove service to manage their apps and communicate with local citizens.
+The mobile apps are used before, during, and after the election process.
+14 Oranges partnered with New Jersey counties to change the way people learn about local elections.
 The county elections have been over for a few weeks now and here is what we learned.

 3 Ways Mobile Apps Rally Voters

 The New Jersey counties used their apps to keep citizens up to date throughout election day.
 Push notifications were sent to inform citizens of polling station hours, and they sent updates as votes were counted.
 Citizens continued with their day as they received election notifications, keeping them engaged.
 With the political mobile app, citizens don’t have to refresh a web browser or a social media page to stay up to date; they just use the app.

 2. Political Candidate ID Cards

 A common reason why people don’t vote is that they don’t know who’s running and who’s running for what.
 A mobile app, operated by a nonpartisan body, gives a centralized platform for those running in political campaigns.
 Each candidate can have a section in the app, controlled by the unbiased officials so that citizens can read an objective overview of candidate bios, promises, and beliefs.